bledoux2002/Rhythm-Fever/README.md

 ## Deployment

-To deploy this project, add the project to the Unity Hub and open and build/run from the Unity editor.
+To deploy this project, add the project to the Unity Hub and build/run from the Unity editor.
 Built on Unity 2020.3.25f1.